Chart Color Schemes

 AreaSearch assessment of residential development activity positions Greenwich - Riverview among the top 25% of areas assessed nationwide

-Greenwich - Riverview has seen approximately 245 dwelling approvals annually over the past five financial years, totalling 1,225 homes.
+Greenwich - Riverview has received around 245 dwelling approvals per year over the past five financial years from FY-17 to FY-21, totalling 1,225 homes.
 In FY-26 so far, 336 approvals have been recorded.
-The population decline in recent years has not hindered development activity, which remains adequate relative to other areas.
-New properties are constructed at an average cost of $565,000, indicating a focus on the premium segment.
+Despite population decline in recent years, development activity has remained adequate relative to population size, benefiting buyers.
+New properties are constructed at an average expected construction cost of $541,000.

-Looking ahead, Greenwich - Riverview is expected to grow by 1,601 residents through to 2041.
+Looking ahead, Greenwich - Riverview is expected to grow by 1,601 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development